Feist to release vegetarian cookbook

 “The making of an album is a communal process on many levels,” said Feist in a statement.
 “And that extended to the community of the kitchen while we were recording.
 We hope this book will embolden you to expand your repertoire, stock up on simple staples and invite friends into your kitchen to cook some of these meals with them.”

-The 122-page illustrated cookbook follows the recording schedule of Pleasures and is organised on a day and song basis.
+The 122-page illustrated cookbook follows the recording schedule of “Pleasures” and is organized on a day and song basis.

 All proceeds from the sales will benefit the Community Food Centres Canada, a non-profit that supports low-income communities.